Human trafficking in Laos

+Laos ratified the 2000 UN TIP Protocol in September 2003.

-Laos is primarily a source country for women and girls trafficked for commercial sexual exploitation and labor exploitation as domestics or factory workers in Thailand.
-Some Lao men, women, and children migrate to neighboring countries in search of better economic opportunities but are subjected to conditions of forced or bonded labor or forced prostitution after arrival.
-Some Lao men who migrate willingly to Thailand are subjected to conditions of involuntary servitude in the Thai fishing and construction industry.
-To a lesser extent Laos is a country of transit for Vietnamese, Chinese and Burmese women destined for Thailand.
-Laos’ potential as a transit country is on the rise with the construction of new highways linking the People’s Republic of China, Vietnam, Thailand, and Cambodia through Laos.
-Internal trafficking is also a problem that affects young women and girls who are trafficked for commercial sexual exploitation in urban areas.
+In 2008, Laos was primarily a source country for women and girls trafficked for commercial sexual exploitation and labor exploitation as domestics or factory workers in Thailand.
+Some Lao men, women, and children migrated to neighboring countries in search of better economic opportunities but were subjected to conditions of forced or bonded labor or forced prostitution after arrival.
+Some Lao men who migrated willingly to Thailand were subjected to conditions of involuntary servitude in the Thai fishing and construction industry.
+To a lesser extent Laos was a country of transit for Vietnamese, Chinese and Burmese women destined for Thailand.
+Laos' potential as a transit country was on the rise with the construction of new highways linking the People's Republic of China, Vietnam, Thailand, and Cambodia through Laos.
+Internal trafficking was also a problem that affects young women and girls who were trafficked for commercial sexual exploitation in urban areas.

-The Government of Laos does not fully comply with the minimum standards for the elimination of trafficking; however it is making significant efforts to do so.
+In 2008 the Government of Laos did not fully comply with the minimum standards for the elimination of trafficking; however it made significant efforts to do so.
 The government increased law enforcement efforts to investigate trafficking offenses and prosecute and punish trafficking offenders.
 It also increased collaboration with international organizations and civil society to provide training for government and law enforcement officials, to provide repatriation and reintegration services for victims, and to launch public awareness campaigns to combat trafficking.
-A severe lack of resources remains the biggest impediment to the government’s ability to combat trafficking in persons and it remains dependent on the international donor community to fund anti-trafficking activities.
+A severe lack of resources remains the biggest impediment to the government's ability to combat trafficking in persons and it remains dependent on the international donor community to fund anti-trafficking activities.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3 Watchlist" in 2018.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3 Watchlist" in 2018.
+In 2023 it was placed at Tier 2.

+In 2023, the Organised Crime Index noted human trafficking was the country's most significant crime, and that it was mainly carried out by international gangs working with local low-level officials.